physbuzz/sicp/src/ch3/notes-ch3-3.md

  - It would be nice to have a proof that we can't construct an (efficient) queue without `set!`, or if that's true.

+ - Impossibility of an efficient doubly linked list without mutability?
+(there was a conversation about doubly linked lists in Rust)

 ### Meeting 05-25-2025

 - Eric Grimson 2004 MIT lectures on SICP [13.
 Environment Model](https://www.youtube.com/watch?v=SDsxFreEYsc&list=PL7BcsI5ueSNFPCEisbaoQ0kXIDX9rR5FF&t=1962s).